symfony/symfony/src/Symfony/Component/Intl/README.md

 The command "genrb" must be available for the `BundleCompiler` to work.
-If the command is located in a non-standard location, you can pass its path to the constructor of the `BundleCompiler`.
+If the command is located in a non-standard location, you can pass its path to the `BundleCompiler` constructor.

 ##### PhpBundleWriter

-Writes a resource bundle to a .php file.
+Writes an array or an array-like object to a .php resource bundle.

     use Symfony\Component\Intl\ResourceBundle\Writer\PhpBundleWriter;